Explore our road safety data

 The more we know, the more we can improve everyone’s safety while they’re on our roads, getting where they need to be.
 To this end, we’ve even studied drivers’ physiological reactions while searching out safer road management solutions.
 For example, ‘virtual’ drivers helped us research how to ease congestion (and associated safety risks) in CityLink’s Burnley Tunnel.

-See our Burnley Tunnel virtual reality trial case study for more on this.
+See our Burnley Tunnel Upgrade Project page for more information.